 - Start with a plan of your space.
 Measure dimensions, including height.
 This will give you a good place to start when choosing your tech.

 - Plan where your seating will go.
-This should be your starting point because it’ll realistically be the biggest thing in the room.
+This should be your starting point because it’ll really be the biggest thing in the room.

 - Using this, consider your options for TV placement.
 Mounting it on the wall will be a better idea because this uses up less floor space, giving you more room for activities.